Beetlejuice Beetlejuice: Plot

-Lydia Deetz hosts a paranormal talk show called Ghost House and is estranged from her daughter Astrid, who disapproves of her mother's psychic abilities, after her husband Richard died while in the Amazon.
-While taping an episode, Lydia sees Betelgeuse, who tried to marry her, (Note: As depicted in Beetlejuice (1988).) in the audience.
-Lydia's stepmother Delia later discloses that her father Charles has died in a shark attack as the family returns to Winter River for his funeral.
-At the wake, Lydia's boyfriend and producer, Rory, pressures her into marrying him on Halloween and she hesitantly agrees.
-Meanwhile, Astrid meets local boy Jeremy Frazier, who invites her to spend the holiday with him.
+Lydia Deetz hosts a paranormal talk show called Ghost House and is estranged from her daughter Astrid, who doubts her mother's psychic abilities and that ghosts exist after her father Richard died while in the Amazon.
+While taping an episode, Lydia sees a vision of Betelgeuse, who tried to marry her decades prior, (Note: As depicted in Beetlejuice (1988).) in the audience.

+Lydia and Astrid return to Winter River after Lydia's stepmother Delia reveals that her father Charles died in a shark attack.
+At his funeral, Lydia's selfish boyfriend and producer, Rory, pressures her into marrying him on Halloween and she hesitantly agrees.
+Meanwhile, Astrid befriends local boy Jeremy Frazier, who invites her to spend the holiday with him.

-In the Netherworld, Betelgeuse manages a call centre consisting of shrunken-headed employees and remains obsessed with marrying Lydia, whom he is now haunting.
+In the Netherworld, Betelgeuse manages a call centre consisting of shrunken-headed employees and remains obsessed with marrying Lydia.
 Former actor-turned-detective Wolf Jackson informs him that his ex-wife, occultist Delores LaFerve, has resurfaced and is draining the souls of the deceased while hunting him down.
-The couple met during the Black Death in Italy when Delores poisoned Betelgeuse during their honeymoon as part of an immortality ritual; he then butchered her before succumbing.
+The couple met during the Black Death in Italy.
+When Delores poisoned Betelgeuse during their honeymoon as part of an immortality ritual, he dismembered her before succumbing.

-Astrid realizes she has inherited her mother's abilities and discovers that Jeremy has been dead ever since he murdered his parents long ago.
-He persuades her to accompany him to the Netherworld so she can see her father, in reality, a trick to exchange souls so he can live again.
-After hearing of Jeremy's backstory from local realtor Jane Butterfield Jr., Lydia reluctantly summons Betelgeuse, who reveals his deception, and agrees to marry him in exchange for entering the Netherworld to save Astrid.
-Wolf discovers Betelgeuse has brought a living person into their world and launches a manhunt for him, capturing his disguised lead employee Bob; he then encounters Delores at the police station and is drained of his soul.
+Astrid realizes she has inherited her mother's abilities and discovers that Jeremy is a ghost.
+He persuades her to accompany him to the Afterlife so she can see her father.
+After learning that Jeremy murdered his parents and is planning on using Astrid so he can live again, Lydia reluctantly summons Betelgeuse, who agrees to help on the condition that she finally marries him.
+Wolf discovers Betelgeuse has brought a living person into their world and launches a manhunt for him, capturing his disguised lead employee Bob, who is drained by Delores while he waits in an interrogation room.